 ‘Just there’ also derived from the video.
 In this case, also the lyrics are based on the video.
 I’m always surprised with ‘whatever happens’ has to offer me.
 In the song I’m wondering why (in popular culture) this is never enough; things have to be processed and processed and processed by the best of every discipline until they are considered ready.
 Ofcourse I understand how this works and often I love ‘the best of the best’-productions.
 But I think those approaches can exist next to each other more equally.
 Without the ‘just-there-products’ being framed like that.
 For example: I don’t believe in singer-songwriter as a genre.
 And it shouldn’t be a ‘rule’ that in every serious production the-best-of-the-best is actually required.
 So this is basically what the song is about: sometimes it’s right in front of you and it cán be enough.
 All you have to do is notice it.

 I play the piano, but I also love the synth.
 I work in ProTools.
 As opposed to the digital, I blend in all sorts of analogue sounds.
-Sounds I really like: a seventies-telephone (dialling a ‘0’, so the sound lasts the longest), a rattling match box, a tap on a knife, a pan with water in it, toys, and so on.
+Sounds I really like: a seventies-telephone (dialling a ‘0’, so the sound lasts the longest), a burp, a rattling match box, a tap on a knife, a pan with water in it, toys, and so on.
 Or other kinds of sound, like (old) footsteps from movies; I’ve been watching a lot of movies in search for the most clean, long and beautiful footsteps (‘Walking’).
 But also just the regular analogue percussion instruments, my old piano, drums, guitar, an old organ, Solina, that kind of stuff.
-Most of the times, I write the songs whilst I’m producing.
+I write the songs whilst I’m producing.
 If possible, I’ll have my string-arrangements played by real strings (which I prefer).